tomm/agon-cpu-emulator/README.md

 ```

 This will pass stdin input to the Agon CPU as VDP keypress packets.
-You can use this for a scripted agon emulation:
+You can use this for a scripted Agon emulation:

 ```
 $ echo "credits